 Genetics explains the transmission of characters from one generation to the next.
 Molecular biology explains the molecular basis for the transmission of this information.
 In addition, molecular biology also describes how genetic information is decoded by cellular machines made of molecular assemblies and how this information is utilized in biological systems.
 This course is prerequisite for genetic engineering.

-Course O Objectives: Describe the principles of genetics in inheritance of characters Provide knowledge in prokaryotic, eukaryotic cells and their organelles Describe Gene structure, function, cell cycle and signaling Describe DNA replication, gene expression and regulation at different leve Introduce the molecular basis of Mutations, DNA repair and genomics. els Unit- I 8 hrs Principles mapping s of Inheritance: Mendelian and non-Mendelian inheritance, linkage and crossi of genes and cytoplasmic inheritance. ng over, Learnin g Outcomes: At the end of this unit, the student will be able to Explain the segregation of chromosomes during meiosis (L2) Relate inheritance patterns and position on chromosomes.
-(L2) correlate the frequency of recombinant gametes with the frequency of crover.
-(L3) Map genes based on linkage groups (L3)) cossfing- Unit- II 8 hrs Structure of cell membrane, cellular organelles and their structure and functions, organization of the chromosome, euchromatin and heterochromatin; nucleosome, cell division, cell cycle and its regulation; CDC mutants, protein kinases, cyclins; biochemistry of meiosis.
-Learnin g Outcomes: 1 At the end of this unit, the student will be able to • Explain the importance of cell membrane and cell organelles (L2) (L2) distinguish the level of organization in prokaryotes and eukaryotes (L4) demonstrate the stages of cell cycle and its importance (L2) understand meiosis (L2) Unit- III 8 hrs
+- Describe the principles of genetics in inheritance of characters - Provide knowledge in prokaryotic, eukaryotic cells and their organelles - Describe Gene structure, function, cell cycle and signaling - Describe DNA replication, gene expression and regulation at different levels - Introduce the molecular basis of Mutations, DNA repair and genomics.

+Principles of Inheritance: Mendelian and non-Mendelian inheritance, linkage and crossing over, mapping of genes and cytoplasmic inheritance.

+- Explain the segregation of chromosomes during meiosis (L2) - Relate inheritance patterns and position on chromosomes.
+(L2) - correlate the frequency of recombinant gametes with the frequency of crossfingover.
+(L3) - Map genes based on linkage groups (L3))

+Structure of cell membrane, cellular organelles and their structure and functions, organization of the chromosome, euchromatin and heterochromatin; nucleosome, cell division, cell cycle and its regulation; CDC mutants, protein kinases, cyclins; biochemistry of meiosis.

+- Explain the importance of cell membrane and cell organelles (L2) (L2) - distinguish the level of organization in prokaryotes and eukaryotes (L4) - demonstrate the stages of cell cycle and its importance (L2) - understand meiosis (L2)